-Every year, between March and December, whale sharks (Rhincodon typus) – the world's largest fish – gather in numbers around the island of St Helena.
+Every year, from December until May, whale sharks (Rhincodon typus) – the world's largest fish – gather in numbers around the island of St Helena.

 Although the exact number of sharks that visit the island every year is not known, more than 30 individual animals have been sighted during a single week, although not at the same time in the same place.

 As with all marine encounters, sightings cannot be guaranteed, but the chance of spotting one of these magnificent fish during a visit to St Helena at this time of year is very high indeed.
 Just being at sea when they are in the area brings a decent chance of seeing one at the surface, and the experienced captains of the snorkelling boats who run dedicated trips to find the sharks know where to look.